 It seems to me that Trump voters don’t need to do much soul-searching because the things they want are the same as most people in most times and places have always wanted: not to be replaced.
 However, I think liberals should ask themselves why it is they want more immigration; why they are happy for the demographic balance of America to shift away from whites and towards Hispanics and Muslims; why the alleged benefits of diversity outweigh the decline in social capital that social scientists have noticed in mixed neighbourhoods; why people who prefer to live among their own kind should be forced to live with people different from them; why they think immigrant labour, either legal or illegal, doesn’t depress the wages of American workers, or if they agree that it does, why this doesn’t bother them.

-The bottom line is that Hillary’s supporters and Trump’s supporters have two very different visions of what a good society looks like, visions that no end of dialogue or discussion can reconcile.
+The bottom line is that Hillary’s supporters and Trump’s supporters have two very different temperaments and no end of dialogue or discussion will reconcile them.
 It’s a bit like arguing over which is best, curry or Spaghetti Bolognese.
-There is no ‘fact of the matter’, only a preference for one kind of life over another.
+There is no ‘fact of the matter’, only a preference for one kind of food, one kind of life over another.
 On the one side are those who prefer demographic stability and to live in a super-majority of whites.
 These people want a small government that protects the country’s borders and deports anyone who is there illegally.
 They don’t want lavish social programs that benefit certain groups more than others and often seem to reward fecklessness.